-Financial: Employee 401k Savings Plan
+Financial: Employee 401(k) Savings Plan

 The default investment fund is the Target Date investment option based on the year you will attain age 65.
 New employees may opt out of automatic enrollment within 30 days of their hire date.
-They may also change your contribution levels and/or investment options at any time.
+They may also change their contribution levels and/or investment options at any time.

 This brief overview of the State Farm 401(k) Savings Plan is not intended to be a complete explanation of plan features.
 For more detailed information, please refer to the Summary Plan Description found within the online Human Resources Policy Manual for U.S. employees.